miltosv/WorldBankData/README.md

 Angular app with mysql and node js that visualizes data with ngx-charts from World Bank data sets

 # Installation
-1. Install Python and MySQL
+1. Install Python and MySQL\
+For ease of use initialise the database using either the scemacreator.sql file and then load the data from the csv files using the data import wizard. /
+Or you can use the initialisedwithdata.sql that has the data included

 2. Install Angular and node js\
   Node: npm install mysql\
         nmp install express\